Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Incorporating Neighborhood Structure Information into NMF

 This unique way of forming the similarity matrix in NS-NMF makes a profound difference.
 Recall the vanilla NMF only tries to find the basis vectors that best approximate the data.
 While the vanilla NMF can achieve successes in the presence of simple Euclidean structure, it does not appear effective in the presence of complicated intrinsic data structure.
 In the latter cases the vanilla NMF may achieve the data approximation objective but the clustering weights may not be appropriate.
 But having proper clustering weights is important for determining appropriate community association and anomaly identification.
-As we will see in \eqref{eq:anomaly} later, $W_{ik}$ serves a key role in computing the anomaly score along with the basis vector $\mathbf h_k$.
+As we will see in Equation \ref{eq:anomaly} later, $W_{ik}$ plays a key role in computing the anomaly score along with the basis vector $\mathbf h_k$.

-The MST-based neighborhood structure approximates the geodesic distance between data instances via the multi-hop edge connection on the tree graph, which are considered a much better representation of complicated data structures and similarity between data instances than simple Euclidean distances~\citep{Meichen:1995,Tu:2016,costa:2003}.
-The geodesic distance measures the minimum possible distance between two points in a curved space (like the surface of the earth), or more generally speaking, in a structured space.
-By incorporating the MST structural similarity measure in the NMF, via the generalized formulation in \eqref{eq:main}, the resulting method produces better clustering assignments with respective cluster centroids extracted from $\mathbf H$; doing so, we believe, helps substantially the mission of anomaly detection.
+In a curved space (like the surface of the earth), or more generally speaking, in a structured space, geodesic distances measure the minimum possible distance between two points.
+The MST-based neighborhood structure is able to approximate the geodesic distance between data instances via a multi-hop edge connection on the tree graph, which are considered a much better representation of complicated data structures than simple Euclidean distances~\citep{Meichen:1995,Tu:2016,costa:2003}.
+By incorporating the MST-based similarity measure in NMF, the resulting method produces better clustering assignments with respective cluster centroids extracted from $\mathbf H$; doing so, we believe, enhances substantially the ability of anomaly detection.